Indian Diet After Miscarriage

 What Foods to Eat for Quick Recovery After a Miscarriage?

 It is important for a woman who is recovering to know what kind of food to eat after a miscarriage.
 Eating healthy food after a miscarriage is vital for the body, as it needs essential nutrients to recover and recuperate from the trauma.

 Miscarriage can cause women to feel fatigued and anaemic.
 In case of excessive bleeding due to miscarriage, an iron deficiency may occur in the body.
 Hence, it is important to consume iron-rich foods to ensure that the iron level in the body is maintained.

-Iron is of two types, heme and non-heme iron.
+There are two types of iron: heme and non-heme iron.
 Heme-iron is found in foods from animal sources, such as red meats, poultry, and seafood.
-Non-heme iron is found in plant sources, such as green leafy vegetables, nuts, lentils, beans, brussels sprouts, sesame seeds, and pumpkin seeds.
+Non-heme iron is found in plant sources, such as green leafy vegetables, nuts, lentils, beans, brussel sprouts, sesame seeds, and pumpkin seeds.

 2. Calcium-rich Foods

 During pregnancy, the calcium reserves in the body are used up, as the foetus needs calcium to develop a healthy heart, nerves, muscles, bones, and teeth.
 When a miscarriage occurs, all that calcium is eliminated along with the pregnancy tissue, causing a calcium deficiency in the body.
-Hence, it is important for women to eat calcium-rich foods, such as dark green leafy vegetables, dairy products, fish like sardines and salmon, and dry fruits.
-Grilled fish or palak paneer prepared with less oil, etc. are good options.
+Hence, it is important for women to eat calcium-rich foods, such as dark green leafy vegetables, dairy products, fish like sardines and salmon, and dry fruits like dry figs, dates & nuts.